Huiui-np/actionbook-cartoon/README.md

 ### ❌ Without Actionbook

 - **Slow.** Agents take a snapshot after every single step, parse the page, then decide what to do next.
 Searching one room on Airbnb takes 5 minutes.
 - **Brittle.** Modern websites use virtual DOMs, streaming components, and SPAs.
-Agents don't understand these rendering mechanisms, so they fail to interact with dropdowns, date pickers, and dynamic content.
+Agents don't understand these rendering mechanisms, so they fail on dropdowns, date pickers, and login walls.
 - **One at a time.** Your agent finishes one page before it can start the next.
 Need to check 30 company websites?
 That's 30 rounds, one after another.

 ### ✅ With Actionbook

 - **10x faster.** Action manuals tell agents exactly what to do.
 No parsing, no guessing.
-- **Accurate.** Actions map to the website's API endpoints.
-No brittle UI manipulation — just direct API calls.
+- **Accurate.** Direct API calls when possible, UI fallback when not.
+Login handled either way.
 - **Concurrent.** Stateless architecture.
 Operate dozens of tabs in parallel.

 See an agent visits **192** First Round portfolio company websites and collects their taglines in 2 minutes. (**Video is not sped up**)